garutilorenzo/k3s-oci-cluster/README.md

 ### Terraform OCI user creation (Optional)

 Is always recommended to create a separate user and group in your preferred [domain](https://cloud.oracle.com/identity/domains) to use with Terraform.
 This user must have less privileges possible (Zero trust policy).
-Below is an example policy that you can [create](https://cloud.oracle.com/identity/policies) allow `terraform-group` to manage all the resources needed by this module:
+Below is an example policy that you can [create](https://cloud.oracle.com/identity/policies) (using the "Advanced" mode in Policy Builder) to allow `terraform-group` to manage all the resources needed by this module:

 ```
 Allow group terraform-group to manage virtual-network-family  in compartment id <compartment_ocid>